julwrites/ScriptureBot/README.md

 * Variables should be named using camelCase.
 * Methods should be named using underscore_case.
 * Classes should be named using PascalCase.
-* Modules should be named using underscore_case, in keeping with Python STL.
+* Packages should be named using underscore_case, in keeping with Python STL.
 * Constants should be named using CAPITALCASE

 This keeps the entities visually separate, and syntax clean.